I’ve Had My Fill

 “Ho ho hooooo” what a hoot.
 “Hey look, boys, Bloomfield is going to remove that dam and drain and dredge this pond and build a beautiful island and build a whole trail network and…” We had a good laugh.
 Like, why would that ever happen?

 Um.
 It’s happening.
-That’s right, in 2018, the project is probably more than halfway done!
+That’s right, in 2018, the project is cranking along.
 It’s pretty bonkers, but here it is!
 There is a nice progression of pictures at that site, with links to cool future-state stuff.

 I admit, I certainly didn’t believe these renderings of a madman in 2008 would ever happen, so visiting Filley Park was kind of a lark for me.
 Now (in 2018) that they ARE happening, it’s pretty neat that I now have the opportunity for a before and after experience.